-- 3. On the main My Oracle Support page, click Patches & Updates. - On the Patches & Update page, click Advanced Search. - On the Advanced Search page, click the search icon next to the Product or Product Family field. - In the Search and Select: Product Family field, select Database and Tools in the Search list field, enter RDBMS Server in the text field, and click Go. - RDBMS Server appears in the Product or Product Family field.
-The current release appears in the Release field. - 7.
-Select your platform from the list in the Platform field, and at the bottom of the selection list, click Go. - Any available patch updates appear under the Results heading. - 9.
-Click the patch number to download the patch. - 10.
-On the Patch Set page, click View README and read the page that appears.
-The README page contains information about the patch set and how to apply the patches to your installation. - 11.
-Return to the Patch Set page, click Download, and save the file on your system. - 12.
-Use the unzip utility provided with Oracle Database 11g release 2 (11.2) to uncompress the Oracle patch updates that you downloaded from My Oracle Support.
-The unzip utility is located in the \$ORACLE\HOME/bin directory. - 13.
-Refer to Appendix E for information about how to stop database processes in preparation for installing patches.
+- 3. On the main My Oracle Support page, click Patches & Updates. - On the Patches & Update page, in the Patch Search frame, type Oracle Database. and select the release and your platform from the list selections, and click Search. - Any available patch updates appear under the Patch Results heading. - Click the patch number to download the patch. - On the Patch Set page, click View README and read the page that appears.
+The README page contains information about the patch set and how to apply the patches to your installation. - Return to the Patch Set page, click Download, and save the file on your system. - Use the unzip utility provided with Oracle Database 11g release 2 (11.2) to uncompress the Oracle patch updates that you downloaded from My Oracle Support.
+The unzip utility is located in the \$ORACLE_HOME/bin directory. - 10.
+Refer to Appendix E on page E-1 for information about how to stop database processes in preparation for installing patches.